rsyslog/rsyslog/source/whitepapers/syslog_parsing.rst

 for the scope of RFC3195, which is syslog over BEEP - and NOT syslog over UDP.
 So one may argue whether or not the RFC3164 format could be considered a standard for any non-BEEP (including UDP) syslog, too.
 In the strict view I tend to have, it does not.
-Refering to the RFC3195 context usually does not help, because there are virtually no RFC3195 implementations available (at this time, I would consider this RFC a failure).
+Referring to the RFC3195 context usually does not help, because there are virtually no RFC3195 implementations available (at this time, I would consider this RFC a failure).